-Offers advanced clinical techniques in the physician's examining room.
+Offers advanced clinical techniques in the physician's examining suite.
 Includes diagnostic testing, principles of medications and assisting the physician in specialty examinations and minor surgical procedures.
 Demonstration of clinical skills in the medical office is emphasized.

-Prerequisite: HSC 190 with a grade of "C" or better.
+Prerequisite: HSC 190 with a grade of "C" or better and MOA 151 or permission of program coordinator.
+Prior or concurrent enrollment in NUR 200.